sj-simmons/crypto/README.md

 by applying a linear function to the current state and taking the result modulo some fixed large number, <img alt="$m$" src="svgs/0e51a2dede42189d77627c4d742822c3.svg" valign=0.0px width="14.433101099999991pt" height="7.0776222pt"/>, called the modulus.
 It doesn't matter as much in Python3, but for C or say Rust, it makes good sense to mod by the large number <img alt="$2^{64}.$" src="svgs/5b7205ff89e43c26f8140c42f4b8cdc2.svg" valign=0.0px width="26.71243574999999pt" height="13.380876299999999pt"/>
-Here is some code that implements an LCG using numlib:
+Here is some code that implements an LCG:

 ```python
 m = 2**64